DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-06-managing-and-communicating-rollover-in-2021.md

 ## After rollover

-After three weeks after the start of the cycle, we sent more targeted reminders depending on the status of the courses.
+Three weeks after the start of the cycle, we sent more targeted reminders depending on the status of the courses.

 ### Providers that have some but not all courses unpublished